kerberos-io/documentation/content/factory/installation-edge/index.md

 It should look like this.

-    $ kubectl get pods -n kerberos
+    $ kubectl get pods -n kerberos-factory
     NAME                              READY   STATUS    RESTARTS   AGE
     factory-6f5c877d7c-hf77p          1/1     Running   0          2d11h

+    $ kubectl get pods -n mongodb
+    NAME                              READY   STATUS    RESTARTS   AGE
     mongodb-758d5c5ddd-qsfq9          1/1     Running   0          5m31s

+    $ kubectl get pods -n traefik
+    NAME                              READY   STATUS    RESTARTS   AGE
     traefik-7d566ccc47-mwslb          1/1     Running   0          4d12h

 ## Access the system

-Once everything is configured correctly your cluster and DNS, you should be able to setup the Factory application.
-By navigating to the Factory domain `factory.domain.com` in your browser you will see the Factory login page showing up.
+Once everything is configured correctly your cluster and DNS, you should be able to set up the Factory application.
+By navigating to the domain `factory.domain.com` in your browser you will see the login page showing up.

-{{< figure src="login.png" alt="Once successfully installed Kerberos Enterprise, it will show you the login page." caption="Once successfully installed Kerberos Enterprise, it will show you the login page." class="stretch">}}
+{{< figure src="login.png" alt="Once successfully installed Kerberos Factory, it will show you the login page." caption="Once successfully installed Kerberos Factory, it will show you the login page." class="stretch">}}